 He flew several high laps of the room & did not appear to know how to fly lower but gradually his circles got lower until he executed a perfect landing on the Silver Villa!
 He then flew off again & found the Manor.
 He also, very cleverly, found his own cage & the doorway & popped back home!

 Recently, I have noticed some strange behaviour from Phineas.

 I have become accustomed to his fly-bys.
 Without looking up from my laptop, I can tell his flight path by the heavy flapping of his wings & the displaced air.
 However, some of his flyovers seemed to fall short.
 When I turned to investigate what was happening, it appeared that Phineas was attempting to land on the spider plant to my left.

 To date, he has not managed a landing which is just as well as I am pretty sure he would knock the plant over!
 It has reminded me of the past when Cagney developed a fascination with my spider plants.
 Bezukhov soon joined him & I recall that Raspy also wanted in on the act.
 After I changed my furniture, although the plants were returned in similar positions, the interest had gone.

 I wonder why Phineas has suddenly noticed this particular plant now?
 Sometimes it is very difficult to get inside a budgie mind!

 Following on from my previous post on Thomas & his health problems, we located the medication, L-Carnitine.
 It is a liquid version for humans, of 500mg strength.
-Mr EV had already been researching the product & confirmed that the lemon flavour of this particular product will actually be beneficial rather than detrimental.
+Mr Exotic Vet had already been researching the product & confirmed that the lemon flavour of this particular product will actually be beneficial rather than detrimental.
 He suggested a dosage of 2 drops per 50ml of water (similar to the Milk Thistle).
 Thomas is to have the L-Carnitine on one day & the next day Milk Thistle, & so on.

 This new regime began on Tuesday 17th December.